 - A cough that does not go away or gets worse

 - Coughing up blood or rust-colored spit or phlegm

 - Chest pain that is worse with deep breathing, coughing, or laughing

 - Weight loss and loss of appetite

 - Infections such as bronchitis and pneumonia that don’t go away or keep returning

 - Cigar and pipe smoking

 - Secondhand smoke

-- Radon, which is naturally occurring radioactive gas from soil and rocks, most common in northern states that have houses with basements
+- Radon, which is a naturally occurring radioactive gas from soil and rocks, is most common in northern states that have houses with basements

 - Asbestos from mines, mills, textile plants, places using insulation, and in shipyards